GulliWeb/vite-comic/README.md

     ```bash
     npm run dev

+ ## 📹 Video Demo

+Watch the Vite Comic presentation video (https://vimeo.com/manage/videos/1017174452).

-## Usage
+## 🚀 Usage

 Once the application is running, you can explore the comics on the main page.
 Hover over the cards to see an overlay with the title and price of the comic.

-Contributing
+🤝 Contributing

 If you wish to contribute to the project, feel free to open an issue or submit a pull request.
 All contributions are welcome!

-Contact
+📫 Contact

 	•	GitHub Username: GulliWeb
 	•	Email: andreagulli11@gmail.com

-License
+📝 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.